Bill

 Bill Summary

-An Act relating to counties; amending 19 O.S.
+An Act ENROLLED SENATE BILL NO. 2135 By: Reinhardt of the Senate and Strom of the House An Act relating to counties; amending 19 O.S.
 2021, Section 1505, as last amended by Section 2, Chapter 85, O.S.L.
 2025 (19 O.S.
 Supp.
 2025, Section 1505), which relates to purchasing procedures for counties; authorizing counties to obtain and utilize county purchase cards through depositories; providing transaction parameters; providing internal controls and publication requirements; and declaring an emergency.
+SUBJECT: County purchasing procedures

 AI Summary

-This bill authorizes counties to obtain and use county purchase cards, which are similar to credit cards, issued through a county's financial institution, referred to as a "depository."
-These purchase cards can be used for various acquisitions, with specific limits on transaction amounts.
-For purchases made under existing county or multi-county contracts, utilities, intergovernmental payments, emergency acquisitions, or professional services, there will be no limit on the transaction amount.
-For all other purchases made with these cards, the transaction limit will be the greater of $5,000 or a limit set by the county purchasing agent, which cannot exceed the fair and reasonable acquisition threshold.
-Cardholders must sign an agreement and receive training, and all purchases made with these cards will be published as required by law, similar to how warrants are published.
-The bill also requires that all acquisitions remain subject to competitive bidding, emergency declaration, and purchase order procedures unless specifically exempted, and allows the board of county commissioners to solicit bids from financial institutions to provide the purchase card program, awarding the contract to the institution offering the greatest overall benefit to the county.
-An emergency clause is included, meaning the act will take effect immediately upon its passage and approval.
+This bill authorizes counties to obtain and use county purchase cards, which are similar to credit cards for official county business, through their designated financial institutions, known as depositories.
+These cards can be used for various purchases with specific limits: there are no transaction limits for purchases made under existing county or multi-county contracts, for utilities, intergovernmental payments to other public entities, emergency acquisitions, or for professional services.
+For all other transactions, the limit is the greater of $5,000 or a limit set by the county purchasing agent, which cannot exceed what is considered a fair and reasonable acquisition threshold.
+Cardholders must sign an agreement and undergo training, and all purchases made with these cards must be published in the same way as other county warrants, with the exception that these acquisitions remain subject to competitive bidding and other standard purchasing procedures unless specifically exempted.
+The bill also allows counties to solicit bids from financial institutions to provide these purchase card programs, with contracts awarded based on the overall benefit to the county, and declares an emergency to allow the act to take effect immediately upon passage and approval.

 Committee Categories